gregorymususa/csc8206-team7/README.md

 csc8206-team7

 CSC8206 Team 7 Group Project

 #Initial Setup
-On your PC navigate, to where you save your schoolwork, and create the directory: mkdir "csc8206-team7"
+On your PC navigate, to where you save your schoolwork, and create a directory:

+mkdir "csc8206-team7"

-This is where the contents of the repository will be.
-We are using Eclipse MARS, Java 8
+This is where the contents of the repository will be — we are using Eclipse MARS, Java 8.

-In the folder you just created, type the following: git init git remote add origin https://github.com/gregorymususa/csc8206-team7 git config --global user.name "yourgithubusername" git config --global user.email your.username@emailprovider.com
+In the folder you just created, type the following:
+1. git init
+2. git remote add origin https://github.com/gregorymususa/csc8206-team7
+3. git config --global user.name "yourgithubusername"
+4. git config --global user.email your.username@emailprovider.com

 #Daily use